Hit-and-Run Reported on I-80 Near Norwood Avenue in Sacramento

 Interstate 80 is one of Sacramento’s busiest freeways, carrying tens of thousands of vehicles daily through the North Sacramento corridor.
 Collisions involving commercial trucks on this stretch of highway can have serious consequences for other drivers, passengers, and pedestrians in the surrounding area.

-Common Causes of Hit-and-Run Accidents on Sacramento Freeways
+What Causes Hit-and-Run Accidents on Sacramento Freeways?

 Hit-and-run collisions on major Sacramento freeways like I-80 remain a persistent problem.
 Common contributing factors include distracted driving, particularly involving commercial vehicle operators who may be texting or using electronic devices behind the wheel.
 Reckless driving behaviors such as erratic lane changes, tailgating, and excessive speed also contribute to these incidents.